Chemical & Biological Engineering

-You must gain University Entrance, including a minimum of 16 credits in NCEA at Level 3 in Calculus, and at least 14 credits in both Chemistry and Physics at Level 3.
+You must gain University Entrance, including a minimum of 16 credits in NCEA at Level 3 in Mathematics with Calculus, plus at least 16 credits in NCEA at Level 3 in Chemistry and 14 credits in NCEA at level 3 in Physics.
 Some first-year papers have specific prerequisites so check the paper list carefully.

 Planning Your Degree

 All of the Bachelor of Engineering with Honours (BE(Hons)) specified programmes have full IPENZ accreditation, making them nationally and internationally recognised qualifications.

 Chemical & Biological Engineering has a core of process engineering along with a set of papers specific to one of four streams: biological, chemical, materials or environmental processing.

 Below is a list of a standard papers taken in each year under this subject.
 Please note, this is indicative only and may differ depending on each student's individual situation.

 If you are interested in Chemical & Biological Engineering, you might also be interested in: